ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/Traditional SAR Imaging Algos/README.md

 ***

 ### Attack Implementation
-To Run the full imaplimentatioan, following dataset files, which can be found in data folder, must be placed in the same directory as the MATLAB attack script.
+For full DIA attack imaplimentatioan, following dataset files, which can be found in data folder, must be placed in the same directory as the main MATLAB attack script.
 | File Name                                 | Description |
 |-------------------------------------------|-------------|
 | `iqData_noAtk.mat`                        | Clean IQ measurements (Nsamp × nRX × nFrame) |